Sandylands Primary School (1975-80), Lancaster Royal Grammar School (1980-87), Imperial College, University of London (1987-90)

 Senior Lecturer in Epidemiology

-working with other people to discover new things
+Favourite thing to do in my job working with other people to discover new things

 I call myself an epidemiologist because I am interested in diseases of human populations.
 Epidemiology is abranch of medicine that seeks to identify risk factors for disease, as well as the effects of treatment.
 My work is focused on populations rather than individuals.